matthewfeickert/intro-to-docker/_episodes/09-build-with-ci.md

 ~~~
 {: .source}

-> ## Python 3.6 jobs
+> ## python 3.8 jobs
 >
-> What needs to be added to build Python 3.6 images for both validation jobs and deployment
+> What needs to be added to build python 3.8 images for both validation jobs and deployment
 > jobs?
 >
 > > ## Solution